pablobernabeu/Data-is-present/README.md

 ```
 ````

-This knowledge helps reduce [usage limits](https://support.rstudio.com/hc/en-us/articles/217592947-What-are-the-limits-of-the-shinyapps-io-Free-plan-), save on web hosting fees, and increase the availability of our dashboards online, as we can enable fall-back versions on different platforms.

-> *[dashboard-link](http://example.com/) (in case of downtime, please visit this [alternative](http://example2.com/))*

-Last but not least, we will practise how to improve the functionality of dashboards using some HTML, CSS and Javascript code, which is [the basis of websites](https://www.w3schools.com/whatis/).
+Last but not least, in Workshop 4 we will practise how to improve the functionality of dashboards using some HTML, CSS and Javascript code, which is [the basis of websites](https://www.w3schools.com/whatis/).

 ```
 <!-- Javascript function to enable a hovering tooltip -->